Jaden Ivey and the Chicago Bulls

 Identity shifts

-And instead of being processed in safe spaces, it came out on public platforms.
+And instead of being processed privately, it showed up publicly.

 Leaders don’t just manage outcomes.